domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 3. SYCL is a single source (no separation of device and host) programming model that allows developers to express at a high level of abstraction.

 ## What Does SYCL Look Like?
-I will lead you through a simple SYCL code sample that perform simple vector add.
+I will lead you through a simple SYCL code sample performing vector add.
 This will give you an idea of the structure of a SYCL application.
-Please don't pay too much attention to details but focus on the higher level concepts at the momenent.
-Here is the full appplication code:
+Please don't pay too much attention to details but focus on the higher level concepts.
+Here is the code:

 ```C++
 #include <iostream>